Octavio Martínez

 Octavio Martínez is a Mexican former professional tennis player.

 Known by the nickname "Tavo", Martínez was born in Mexico City and was a national junior champion in 1970.
 He played collegiate tennis for the University of Miami, where he earned All-American honors as a senior in 1976.
 While competing on the international tour he was ranked as high as 310 in the world and represented the Mexico Davis Cup team in a 1972 tie against the United States in Mexico City, losing in the reverse singles to Harold Solomon.

-During the 80's while Tavo was attending a tennis tournament at the Brittania Club in León, Guanajuato, he met his future wife, Rocío Aranda Moreno and after a brief relationship, they got married in Rocío's hometown, León, Guanajuato.
-The reception took place at the then newly remodeled Campestre Club de León in which Tavo became the tennis Pro for many years to come.

-Together they have 2 daughters, Rocío and María José Martínez Aranda.
+During the 1980s, while Tavo was attending a tennis tournament at the Britannia Club in León, Guanajuato, he met his future wife, Rocío Aranda Moreno.
+After a brief relationship, they got married in Rocío's hometown of León, Guanajuato.
+The reception took place at the then newly remodeled Club Campestre de León, where Tavo subsequently served as the tennis pro for many years.
+Together, they have two daughters, Rocío and María José Martínez Aranda.